 - Ed Boyte: The Listening Group Founder and National Expert on Diversion

-Finally, 28% of our 50 local speakers or presenters were individuals with lived experience, ensuring those voices were embedded throughout our two-day event.
+Notably, 40% of our 88 local speakers or presenters are individuals with lived experience, ensuring we centered their voices throughout our two-day event.

 - Jevon Wilkes: California Coalition for Youth, Executive Director

-- Councilmember Joe LaCava, San Diego City Council District 1
+- Council President Pro Tem Joe LaCava, San Diego City Council District 1

 - Councilmember Marni von Wilpert, San Diego City Council District 5

-Thank you to all of our elected officials for your time and insight during our two-day event!
+We thank all of our elected officials for their time and insight during our two-day event!

-With sessions built around RTFH’s recently released Regional Community Action Plan to Prevent and End Homelessness in San Diego, the six tracks were specifically designed to focus on some of our regions most vulnerable populations: veterans, seniors, transitional aged youth, unsheltered San Diegans, families, black San Diegans, as well as a macro-level system change series.
-Thanks to local policy experts, frontline workers, San Diegans with lived experience, national leaders, elected officials and RTFH staff, these focused conversations were a critical part of our conference’s success.
-To see the powerpoints from every breakout session, click here.
+With sessions built around RTFH’s Regional Community Action Plan to Prevent and End Homelessness in San Diego, known as the CoC Regional Plan, the conference tracks focused on our region’s most vulnerable populations: veterans, older adults, transitional aged youth, unsheltered San Diegans, families, black San Diegans, as well as a macro-level system change series.
+Thanks to local policy experts, frontline workers, San Diegans with lived experience, national leaders, elected officials, and RTFH staff, these focused conversations were critical to our conference’s success.
+To see the PowerPoints from every breakout session, click here.

 Musical Acts and Award Winners

-The closing ceremony of the 2022 Conference on Homelessness continued to put the spotlight on those doing the work through a special awards ceremony that became the highlight of the two-day event for many attendees.
+The closing ceremony on day two focused our attention and gratitude on those doing the work through a special awards ceremony that became the highlight of the two-day event for many attendees.

-With over 75 nominations, selecting a winner for each of the six categories was one of the most difficult parts of putting together the conference, but we were honored to ensure we recognized the excellent work that’s done every day by San Diegans across the region.
-These six individuals are emblematic of the quiet but impactful work of frontline staff, service providers, and lived experience advocates.
-We would not be where we are as a region without what they and hundreds of others do every day.
+From there it was time to recognize those on the ground doing the work with the six remaining awards.
+With 80 individuals nominated by their peers, selecting a winner for each of the six categories was one of the most difficult parts of putting together the conference, but we were honored to recognize the tremendous work that’s done every day by San Diegans across the region.
+These six individuals are emblematic of the oftentimes unrecognized, but undeniably impactful work of frontline staff, service providers, and lived experience advocates.
+As a region, we would not be where we are without what each of them – along with the hundreds of others – do every day.

 Sponsors and Board Members

-Additionally the support of the RTFH and CoC board members was a key component of our success.
-Your support, constructive feedback and understanding of the importance of the conference focused on the regional plan was vital to what happened on November 30th and December 1st.
-We look forward to you leaning in again over the coming months as we plan to implement the Regional plan and for next year’s conference.
+Additionally, the support of the RTFH and CoC board members was a key component of our success.
+Your support, constructive feedback, and understanding of the importance of the conference focused on the regional plan were vital to what happened on December 5th and 6th.

-We at RTFH want to thank every single person who made this conference a success.
-The speakers, the participants, the sponsors – we would not have been able to do this without you.
-What began as a vision from our CEO Tamera Kohler as a few words written on a whiteboard plan ended with a two-day sold out conference drawing over 700 attendees and an all-star lineup of speakers.
-We heard everyone who attended left feeling deeply connected, supported, energized, refreshed and inspired.
-Renewed to do the vital work this community depends on.
-Together, we are making a difference, working toward a time when homelessness is a rare and brief occurrence, not a permanent life-changing situation.
-We’ll see you in 2023!
+We at RTFH want to thank everyone who made this conference a success.
+The speakers, the participants, the sponsors, our boards and staff, and all who attended – none of this would have been possible to pull off without all of you.
+We were humbled to host nearly a thousand attendees and an outstanding and inspirational lineup of speakers for this two-day sold-out conference.
+We heard so many people who attended leave feeling deeply connected, encouraged, energized, refreshed, renewed, and inspired to do the vital work this community depends on.
+Together, we are making a difference, always working to make homelessness a rare and brief occurrence.
+We look forward to seeing you in 2024!